Documentation

 Rate limits are enforced per organization.
 All API keys for the same organization share the same rate limit pool.

 Yes.
-If you have specific high-volume requirements, please contact us at support@urlert.com to discuss your use case and custom rate limits.
+If you have specific high-volume requirements, please contact us at support@urlert.com to discuss your use case.